 As shown in the chart, the Fibonacci Retracement tool identifies the support and resistance levels.
 What this means is, if there is a reversal, traders should watch out for the Fibonacci Retracement levels.

-- Step Three: Apply Technical Indicators
+3. Apply Technical Indicators

-After using the RSI and MA, I like using the Elliot Wave to forecast the future price movements.
-In this chart, I drew the pink line to show the area where the pair established a significant support location.
+After using the RSI and MA, we like using the Elliot Wave to forecast the future price movements.
+In this chart, we drew the pink line to show the area where the pair established a significant support location.

 As shown, the chart is moving low which is expected as the Elliot Wave reversal wave (ABC) starts to take shape.
 This correction is often short and happens before an upward trend starts to form.